a2stuff/a2d/res/notes/testplan.md

 * Open window for an otherwise empty RAMDisk volume.
 Note the "K in disk" and "K free" values in the header.
 File > New Folder.
 Enter a name.
 Verify that the "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.
 File > New Folder.
 Enter another name.
 Verify that the "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.
 * Open two windows for different volumes.
 Note the "items", "K in disk" and "K free" values in the header of the second window.
 File > New Folder.
 Enter a name.
 Verify that the "items" value increases by one, and "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.

+## Window Restoration

+* Launch DeskTop.
+Open a subdirectory folder.
+Quit and relaunch DeskTop.
+Verify that the used/free numbers in the restored windows are non-zero.

+* Launch DeskTop.
+Open some windows.
+Special > Copy Disk.
+Quit back to DeskTop.
+Verify that the windows are restored.
+* Launch DeskTop.
+Close all windows.
+Special > Copy Disk.
+Quit back to DeskTop.
+Verify that no windows are restored.

+* Load DeskTop.
+Open a volume.
+Adjust the window size so that horizontal and vertical scrolling is required.
+Scroll to the bottom-right.
+Quit DeskTop, reload.
+Verify that the window size and scroll position was restored correctly.
+* Load DeskTop.
+Open a volume.
+Quit DeskTop, reload.
+Verify that the volume window was restored, and that the volume icon is dimmed.
+Close the volume window.
+Verify that the volume icon is no longer dimmed.
+* Load DeskTop.
+Open a window containing icons.
+View > by Name.
+Quit DeskTop, reload.
+Verify that the window is restored, and that it shows the icons in a list sorted by name, and that View > by Name is checked.
+Repeat for other View menu options.
+* Load DeskTop.
+Open a window for a volume in a Disk II drive.
+Quit DeskTop.
+Remove the disk from the Disk II drive.
+Load DeskTop.
+Verify that the Disk II drive is only polled once on startup, not twice.

+* Launch DeskTop.
+Open a window.
+File > Quit.
+Launch DeskTop again.
+Ensure the window is restored.
+Try to drag-select volume icons.
+Verify that they are selected.

 ## Apple Menu